 Weaning from the ventilator can occur as respiratory status improves.
 The infant can be weaned by lowering

-Continuous-flow positive pressure ventilators permit the infant to breathe spontaneously against PEEP while the ventilator rate is progressively slowed.
 As the rate is reduced, the infant takes on more of the work of breathing.
 Infants who can maintain adequate oxygenation and ventilation on lower settings typically tolerate extubation.
-The final steps in ventilator weaning involve extubation, possibly support with nasal (or nasopharyngeal) CPAP or NIPPV, and, finally, use of a hood or nasal cannula to provide humidified O2 or air.
+The final steps in ventilator weaning involve extubation, possibly support with nasal (or nasopharyngeal) CPAP or NIPPV, and, finally, use of a hood or nasal cannula to provide humidified oxygen or air.

-After systemic heparinization, blood is circulated through large-diameter catheters from the internal jugular vein into a membrane oxygenator, which serves as an artificial lung to remove CO2and add O2.
+After systemic anticoagulation (typically with heparin), blood is circulated through large-diameter catheters from the internal jugular vein into a membrane oxygenator, which serves as an artificial lung to remove CO2 and add oxygen.
 Oxygenated blood is then circulated back to the internal jugular vein (venovenous ECMO) or to the carotid artery (venoarterial ECMO).
-Venoarterial ECMO is used when both circulatory support and ventilatory support are needed (eg, in overwhelming sepsis).
-Flow rates can be adjusted to obtain desired O2 saturation and BP.
+Venoarterial ECMO is used when both circulatory support and ventilatory support are needed (eg, in overwhelming sepsis Neonatal Sepsis Neonatal sepsis is invasive infection, usually bacterial, occurring during the neonatal period.
+Signs are multiple, nonspecific, and include diminished spontaneous activity, less vigorous sucking... read more ).
+Flow rates can be adjusted to obtain desired oxygen saturation and blood pressure.